Community and Regional Economic Support (CARES) program

 Step 2.
 Fill out and submit the application form

-Fill out and submit the form electronically through the online application portal during the application intake period:
+Fill out and submit the form electronically through the online application portal during an active application intake period.

 Additional program details

-For more information on the program including eligibility, scoring criteria, funding parameters and the application and review process, please refer to the CARES program guidelines (0.3 MB)
+For more information on the program including eligibility, scoring criteria, funding parameters and the application and review process, please refer to the CARES program guidelines (PDF, 812 KB)